naturalis/changing-invaders/script/README.md

 * boxes
   - boxes that are circles represent symbolical start- and stop- points of the analysis
   - most boxes represent 1 or no script, some represent 2
-  - parallellogram boxes are used to either explain something about a specific part in the flow, or as a very last result of something.
+  - parallellogram boxes are used as the very last result of something.
   - white boxes might indicate the script belongs to a directory, but is not uploaded, yet, they might also be white because of represeting "other"
   - boxes that are bold, means this should be executed for every sample
   - boxes that are italic, means this should be executed for every number of *K* (ancestor populations)
-  - boxes that contain five lines that do not contain scripts explain a part of the flowchart
 * textual conventions
   - script names are explained in between \(these characters\)
-  - output is explained in between \[these characters\] this is almost always filenames, but occasionally this can be a database table, which is represented by fully use of UPPERCASE.
+  - output is explained in between \[these characters\] this is almost always filenames, but occasionally this can be a database table, which is represented by fully use of UPPERCASE, except maybe the word postfix.
   - output of \(...\).xyz means the input filename, without the last extension (.something part of the filename) and added .xyz
   - output filename that contains *sample* is symbolical.
-Then the output file(s) will be the sample name.
+Then the output file(s) will be the sample name, the same applies to postfix.
   - output containing \<this characters\> means a number
-  - output containing {a/b}c means either ac or bc
+  - output containing {a/b}c ac and bc
   - {} outside of output brackets means more explained about that box
 * arrows
   - normal arrows represent flow of data